daily Broadcast

 Father, I thank You that You love us, that Your Spirit is within us, that You care about us.
 Lord, I pray right now for the people in this room and even in advance, the people who will log on and watch this that feel such condemnation and are so overwhelmed and so feel like no matter what they do, even with You, they never measure up – will You free them?
 Would You help them to believe with all their heart?
 It’s an already, but it’s a process and it’s a journey.

 Lord, we want to be holy and blameless.
 We want to follow You.
 We want to anchor our hope in You, Lord Jesus.
 We thank You for how much You love us.
-Amen.
+And we come to You, Father, with great appreciation.
+In Jesus’ name, amen.